libshuang/Bitcoin-Price-Prediction/README.md

 ### Problem Statement and Key Objective

 <b> Abstract </b>
 - Cryptocurrency is one of the more speculative markets in today's time.
 With the rise of Bitcoin nearly reaching $20,000 in USD value in 2017 while still maintaining its intrinsic value in today's time, cryptocurrency is an commodity that can not be ignored.
-The motivation behind this project is to prove that human involvment plays a role in deciding the worth of a commodity.
+The motivation behind this project is to prove that human involvment plays a role in deciding Bitcoin's worth.

 <b> Problem Statement </b>
-- To determine whether public involvment and human emotion is a direct causation for the value of Bitcoin.
+- To determine whether public emotion involvment and is a direct causation for the value of Bitcoin.

-<b> Key Objective </b>
+<b> Project Outline </b>
-- Build a forecasting model that will take human sentiment scores from online Reddit posts and see if there's an underlying trend in human emotion and post activity.
+- Scraping online Reddit (r/bitcoin) data
+Used PushShift API to scrape real time Reddit data for all of 2019, and into 2020.

+- Data Wrangling
+Removed duplicates, null values, spaces, and combining columns.

+- Applying NLP Text normalization techniques
+By normalizing text, which includes lower casing, removing stop words and unnessessary jargon, we are able to keep the lettings constant

+- Sentiment scorer packages
+By using NLTK Intensive Sentiment and TextBlob Analyzer, we're able to scale each post into a "sentiment" score.

+- Neural Network Modeling

 ---

 ### Results
-- The best model was the LSTM Neural Network Model with a RMSE score of 738.58 which was a 13.36% improvement from the Naive Baseline score.
+- The best model was the Summation Sentiment LSTM Neural Network Model with a MAPE score of 8.50, which was a 37.47% improvement from the Naive Baseline score (13.59).
 Augmenting sentiment scores along with Reddit frequency posts **does** have a correlation.
 - Sentiment Scores alone are not a good feature point in predicting Bitcoin Pricing
 - Challenges observed: Sentiment scores require a lot of processing power.
 Further endeavors would be to access external reliable processing power to run the packages.